The Constitutional Right To Privacy

 Another threat to the privacy right comes from companies that collect our data.
 Many companies collect personal data without our knowledge or consent.
 They then use this data for marketing purposes or sell it to other companies.
 This type of data collection can have a major impact on our privacy rights.

-Protecting the liberty to privacy is essential to safeguarding our fundamental human rights.
+Protecting the liberty of privacy is essential to safeguarding our fundamental human rights.
 We must be vigilant in our fight to protect this right from those who would seek to violate it.

 How Right To Privacy Has Been Challenged In Recent Years?